Updated: 11th August 2022

 7. Varenna, Lake Como, Lombardia

 Lake Como is a real gem in the Lombardia region, most famous for its capital city of Milan.
-While Bellagio and George Clooney’s home may be its most famous draws, there are countless villages and towns around the lake with lesser crowds and that are equally, if not more beautiful.
+While Bellagio and George Clooney’s home may be its most famous draw, there are countless villages and towns around the lake with lesser crowds that are equally, if not more beautiful.

 8. Alberobello, Puglia

-The Trulli houses that Puglia is known for are at there most dense in Puglia.
-Stone buildings with the pointed cone-like roofs make for a perfect postcard photo; though now more and more people are discovering Alberobello it won’t be a hidden Italian gem for long.
+The Trulli houses that Puglia is known for are at their most dense in Puglia.
+Stone buildings with pointed cone-like roofs make for a perfect postcard photo, though now more and more people are discovering Alberobello, it won’t be a hidden Italian gem for long.

 9. Camogli, Liguria

 Now, this is a place that stole my heart.
-While Cinque Terre and Portofino steal the show along this coast, quieter and charming Camogli retains much more of its traditional fishing village, feel making it somewhat hidden gem in Italy.
+While Cinque Terre and Portofino steal the show along this coast, quieter and charming Camogli retains much more of its traditional fishing village feel, making it a somewhat hidden gem in Italy.

-A traditional fisherman town with colourful houses, a long history, impressive hotels, small bakeries and laid-back vibe is one of my favourite places in Italy and given what a fantastic country it is, that is no mean feat!
-If you do visit Camogli, then be sure to check out the historical and impressive Cenobio Dei Dogi hotel which has been lovingly restored and although a bit pricey, provides a slice of history and elegance to go with your catch of the day and amazing views from the pool terrace.
+A traditional fisherman’s town with colourful houses, a long history, impressive hotels, small bakeries and a laid-back vibe is one of my favourite places in Italy and given what a fantastic country it is, that is no mean feat!
+If you do visit Camogli, then be sure to check out the historical and impressive Cenobio Dei Dogi hotel, which has been lovingly restored and, although a bit pricey, provides a slice of history and elegance to go with your catch of the day and amazing views from the pool terrace.